 Teachers and employees

-Else Mathiassen is the headmistress of Vestjyllands Højskole.
+Else Mathiassen is the principal of Vestjyllands Højskole.
 She is our representative in the local environment and our voice in the society, where she expresses the schools and her own opinions in blogs, articles and by joining debates and discussions.
 She is a former member of the motherboard of the Danish Folk high school association (FFD).

-This is one side of her job as headmistress.
+This is one side of her job as principal.
 The other side, as she expresses, is to create a folk high school, where the employees can develop themselves for the benefit of the students.
 The third side, which is the most visible in our daily life, is her vision about our school in West Jutland: A school weighting the following values equally: social, ethics and professional.
 Briefly, these are all the ingredients for a good stay at a folk high school.

 Since she was 14 years old, she has been travelling a lot with theater and dance.
 It has brought her to Africa and to Chile with the Mapuche-indians.
 Dance, theater and travel were connected and it brought her to Tokak Theater in Fjaltring in 1981, and later to the international ensemble Cantabile.
 Later the dance brought her to the Arabian world, Cuba and South America.